rsksmart/devportal-1.0/rif/identity/ssi/specs/did-auth.md

 Verification code: {EXPECTED_CHALLENGE}
 My credentials are: {response.credentials.join(',')}
   ```
   Then checks message signer matches `response.did`'s address.
 If necessary, performs business logic over the `did` and the information related to it saved by the _Service_.
-If it is a valid user, it creates an _access token_ and a _refresh token_ - see ([register](#register) to understand required token JWT payload format)
+If it is a valid user, it creates an _access token_ and a _refresh token_ - see ([sign up](#sign-up) to understand required token JWT payload format)

 See [authenticating requests](#authenticating-requests) to understand how to user _access_ and _refresh_ tokens.